 White sandy beaches, crystal clear waters, stunning mountain scenery and endless coastlines – that is what you can expect from the Scottish Islands.
 But where should you begin?
-This guide will help you to turn your dream about island hopping in Scotland into reality.
+This practical guide will show you how to wrap your head around ferries in Scotland!

 This post answers all the practical questions you might have about island hopping in Scotland:

 - who are the different ferry operators?

 - how do I buy tickets for Scottish ferries?